oscdoctest/Qi-Docs/docs/Qi_Namespaces_API.rst

 **Returns**
   Returns a namespace.

 **Notes**
-  The message body content is a JSON serialized QiNamespace object.
+  For HTTP requests, the message body content is a JSON serialized QiNamespace object.
 For example:

 ::